YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Error Handling for FIFOs
 +++++++++++++++++++++++++++++

 Deleting devices (or files) created by an OPEN which has an error has deeper implications when that device, especially a FIFO, serves as a means of communications between a two processes.
 If one process OPENs a FIFO device for WRITE, there is an interval during which another process can OPEN the same device for READ.
-During that interval the writer process can encounter an error (for example, an invalid parameter) causing YottaDB/GT.M to delete the device, but the reader process can complete its OPEN successfully.
+During that interval the writer process can encounter an error (for example, an invalid parameter) causing YottaDB to delete the device, but the reader process can complete its OPEN successfully.
 This sequence results in a process with an orphaned device open for READ.
 Any other process that OPENs the same device for WRITE creates a new instance of it, so the reader can never find data to READ from the orphaned device.
-Since YottaDB/GT.M has insufficient context to enforce process synchronization between reader and writer, the application must use appropriate communication protocols and error handling techniques to provide synchronization between processes using files and FIFOs for communication.
+Since YottaDB has insufficient context to enforce process synchronization between reader and writer, the application must use appropriate communication protocols and error handling techniques to provide synchronization between processes using files and FIFOs for communication.

 +++++++++++++++++++++++++++++++++
-YottaDB/GT.M Recognition of FIFOs
+YottaDB Recognition of FIFOs
 +++++++++++++++++++++++++++++++++

 Like a sequential file, the path of a FIFO is specified as an argument expression to the OPEN, USE, and CLOSE commands.
 A device OPENed with a FIFO deviceparameter becomes a FIFO unless another device of that name is already OPEN.
 In that case, OPENing a device that has previously been OPENed by another process as a FIFO causes the process (the process here is the process trying to open the FIFO) to attach to the existing FIFO.